 As for donations, HelpAttack lets users pledge money for every action taken on Facebook and Twitter to be donated to the Red Cross.
 The Red Cross also provides users with the convenience of donating directly through their Facebook fan page.
 Zynga partnered with Save the Children and is letting players of eight of their most popular games donate by purchasing specific virtual goods.
 Online deal sites such as Groupon and LivingSocial have rolled out special offers for donations as well, and the biggest conference for content creators in the world, South by South West Media Festival has launched SXSW4Japan in an effort to use their influence to raise support networks and donations.

 The importance of social media is sometimes underestimated as just a way for marketers to reach target audiences.
 But the true influence of social media isn’t in the hands of brands, but the people.
 Through the crisis in Japan it is evident that the most important element of social media is a platform for people around the world to connect and communicate.
 In the case of Japan, social media is not just a way to get information but a platform to find loved ones, and a source to gain insight on personal accounts of the disaster.
 The buzz generated from the trending topics lends to the amount of donations for relief efforts which now have a much more convenient and simplified process.
 Social media is again proving its ability to bring people together and mobilize them for a bigger, better purpose.
 How else do you think social media can be used to mobilize people?

-This post was first published by Cheryl Gale on March Communications’ blog, PR Nonsense, and may be viewed here.
+This post was first published by Cheryl Gale on March Communications’ blog, PR Nonsense.